 Impactful troubleshooting equates to millions of dollars

 The impact of successful troubleshooting using a combination of the state-of-the-art diagnostic equipment available can equate to millions of dollars in savings across a fleet.
 Critical asset failure takes a vessel out of service immediately, affecting profitability, reputation viability as a line operator and invites downstream complications that interfere with successful strategic planning.

 The benefits of prevention are often overlooked and sacrificed.

 “For ship owners, uptime is the most crucial factor affecting quality and profitability.”

 Magnus Miemois, Director of Field Services at Wärtsilä

 Even though it might not be instinctual, the present downturn presents a valuable opportunity to revisit the existing asset integrity and reliability processes.
 Shortcutting safety and performance could become apparent in the future with incidents and accidents costing more than the required investment for assurance.

 For many, this will be a step-change policy - investing in onboard condition monitoring and embracing 21st-century marine engineering rather than relying on intuition or the strict period-based maintenance of old.

-Article contributed by Engine Mobile Hydraulic and Fuel Filtration Division, United Kingdom.
+Article contributed by Hydraulic and Industrial Filtration Division EMEA.
 Originally published in Marine Trader

 Additional articles related to condition monitoring: